Germany–Kazakhstan relations: Climate Diplomacy

 The Green Central Asia Initiative is an initiative of Germany to align and advance policies on climate and security in Kazakhstan and other regional nations.

 State Visits

+Since the establishment of diplomatic relations, the President of Kazakhstan, Nursultan Nazarbayev, paid seven high-level visits to Germany, in 1992, 1997, 2001, 2004, 2007, 2009, and 2012.
+High-ranking German officials also made official visits to Kazakhstan.
+In 1995, the country was visited by the President of the Federal Republic of Germany, Roman Herzog; in 2003, by Federal Chancellor Gerhard Schröder; and in 2008, by Federal President Horst Köhler.
+Federal Chancellor Angela Merkel visited Kazakhstan twice in 2010: in July on an official visit and in December to participate in the OSCE Summit, held in Astana under Kazakhstan’s chairmanship.
+On 11 July 2017, Kazakhstan received an official visit from the Federal President of Germany, Frank-Walter Steinmeier.

+In October 2001, Nursultan Nazarbayev paid an official visit to Germany.
+During the visit, he held meetings with Federal Chancellor Gerhard Schröder, Federal President Johannes Rau, Federal Minister for Foreign Affairs Joschka Fischer, and Aga Khan IV, as well as with representatives of the business community and the media.

+In December 2003, Federal Chancellor Gerhard Schröder paid an official visit to Kazakhstan.
+He held talks with Nursultan Nazarbayev, participated in the Kazakhstan–German Business Forum, and oversaw the signing of several bilateral documents, including a Joint Statement on the professional training of managers in Kazakhstan’s economic sector and a Joint Statement on the establishment of the Kazakhstan–German University in Almaty.

+In April 2004, Nursultan Nazarbayev made a working visit to Germany.
+During the visit, he met with Federal Chancellor Gerhard Schröder, Chairman of the German–Kazakh Society and Bundestag member Gernot Erler, and Minister-President of the federal state of Lower Saxony Christian Wulff.
+Nazarbayev also joined Schröder at the opening ceremony of the Hannover Trade Fair, as well as the inauguration of Kazakhstan’s national exhibition.

 German chancellor Angela Merkel visited Kazakhstan in 2010 where she met with President Nursultan Nazarbayev to commence a 'more dynamic partnership' with Kazakhstan.
 Merkel laid a wreath at the Otan Qorgaushylar Monument, an Astana monument to the fallen soldiers of the Great Patriotic War (the Eastern Front of World War II).

 German president Frank-Walter Steinmeier noted in a July 2017 visit to Astana that German-Kazakh relations had grown closer and broader over the past 25 years.
 The German president conducted his visit to participate in the National Day of Germany at the EXPO-2017.
 During his visit, the German president met with his Kazakh counterpart Nursultan Nazarbayev to discuss the countries' cooperation in economy, technology and education.